 2048 + 256 + 128 + 4 + 2 + 1 = 2439

-The number of binary numbers that we can use in this system can also be referred to the number of bits.
-For example the number of digits in our example for 232 is 8 bits.
+The number of binary numbers that we can use in this system can also be referred to the number of “bits” that we have available.

-We call the bit to the far left the most significant bit and the bit to the far right the least significant bit.
+We call the bit to the far left the most significant bit (MSB) and the bit to the far right the least significant bit (LSB).

-To represent the number 2439 in our second example we need 12 bits.
+To represent the number 2439 given in our second example, we need a total of 12 bits.
 Therefore the maximum decimal number that a digital system can represent is limited by the number of bits in the system.

 "00001001" and "10000111"

-If we were to use a 4-bit system, we could only have 4 steps in brightness.
-This would not produce a smooth fade!
-A 4-bit system would give us 16 steps of brightness, which would be better but still not smooth.
+If we were to use a 4-bit system, we could only have 16 steps in brightness as we can only represent 16 decimal numbers with 4 bits.
+This would not produce a very smooth fade!

-So the higher the number of bits, the better the resolution that we can achieve.
-The effect also applies exponentially for each bit we add.
+So the higher the number of bits, the better the resolution that we can achieve and the effect applies exponentially for each bit we add.

 Let’s look at a simple calculation that we can use to convert a step number into a value of percentage that makes sense in terms of our duty cycle.